1974 Indianapolis 500: First Day - May 11

 Pole qualifying was scheduled for the "early" session of Saturday May 11.
 A. J. Foyt drew the first spot in the qualifying order, and was the first car to make an attempt when the track opened at 11 a.m.
 His four-lap speed of 191.632 mph placed him tentatively on the pole position.

 Wally Dallenbach completed a run of 189.683 mph, which put him in second starting position.
 His car featured a controversial "king sized" turbocharger, which some competitors complained was too large to be controlled by the standard issue pop-off valves.
 Ultimately, Dallenbach's blower was deemed legal, but USAC ruled that the team had to use the same turbo in the race.
 They would not be allowed to swap it out for the more fuel-conservative smaller turbo on race day.

 At 12:25 p.m. rain halted qualifying.
 Only nine cars had completed an attempt.

 At 3:35 p.m., the track was dried, and qualifying resumed.
 Five more cars were able to take to the track, but rain returned, and the track was closed for the day at 4:20 p.m.
 The field was only filled to 15 cars, and several drivers, including Mario Andretti and Gordon Johncock were still in line and eligible for the pole.
 Al Unser and Johnny Rutherford, however, both suffered blown engines during the morning practice session.
 Both teams made engine changes, but USAC declared them ineligible for the pole round since they were not in line at the stroke of 11 o'clock.
 Unser and Rutherford, both angered by the ruling, were forced to forfeit their respective spots in the qualifying line.
 Both would have to be second-day qualifiers.
+USAC officials briefly contemplated but rejected a plan to finish the pole round on Sunday May 12.
+Time trials would resume on May 18.